yellowway/esp32/docs/en/api-guides/blufi.rst

 6. CheckSum

-   This field takes 2 bytes that is used to check "sequence + data length + clear text data".
+   This field takes 2 bytes that are used to check "sequence + data length + clear text data".

 The Security Implementation of ESP32
 -------------------------------------

 1. Securing data

-   To ensure that the transmission of the Wi-Fi SSID and password is secure, the message needs to be encrypted using symmetric encryption algorithms, such as AES, DES and so on.
+   To ensure that the transmission of the Wi-Fi SSID and password are secure, the message needs to be encrypted using symmetric encryption algorithms, such as AES, DES and so on.
 Before using symmetric encryption algorithms, the devices are required to negotiate (or generate) a shared key using an asymmetric encryption algorithm (DH, RSA, ECC, etc).

 2. Ensuring data integrity